 In 1613, at the time of the St. Adalbert fair in Gniezno, had a fire in which the entire city suffered.
-The cruel fate also affected the church of Holy Trinity which burned down.
-Its reconstruction lasted almost 20 years and introduced baroque changes in the medieval look of the monument.
-Over the next decades, the church underwent gradual destruction, until the end of the nineteenth, early twentieth century when the temple was renovated.
+The church of Holy Trinity also burned down than.
+Its reconstruction lasted almost 20 years and introduced Baroque changes in the medieval look of the monument.
+It was re-consecrated in 1632.